convert-units/convert-units/Readme.md

 ### Want More?

 Adding new measurement sets is easy.
-Take a look at `lib/masses.js` and `lib/volumes.js` to see how it's done.
+Take a look at [`lib/definitions`](https://github.com/ben-ng/convert-units/tree/master/lib/definitions) to see how it's done.

 License
 -------